-If you have a Windows print server or other Windows machine that you’d like to use for print job routing, you can run the Google Cloud Print Connector as a Windows Service.
-This allows users in your organization to print to your legacy printer(s) from Chrome devices and other web-enabled devices.
+If you have a Windows print server or other Windows machine that you’d like to use for print job routing, you can run the Google Cloud Print Connector as a Windows service.
+This action allows users in your organization who are signed in to a machine running the service to print to your legacy printers from Chrome devices and other web-enabled devices.
 Running the connector as a service means that Cloud Print is always on—running on your organization's servers.
 It can be used in parallel with your current print solution.

 Note: To print to the legacy printers, users must be signed in to the machine running Google Cloud Print Service for Windows.

 Before you install Google Cloud Print for Windows, ensure that: